 Simon Gleeson

-Simon Gleeson is a partner at Clifford Chance and a Visiting Professor at the University of Oxford, focusing on UK financial services regulation post-Brexit.
+Simon Gleeson is a partner at Clifford Chance and a lecturer at the University of Oxford, specializing in UK financial services regulation.

 Simon Whittaker